openfaas/faas-netes/chart/openfaas/README.md

 ### NodePorts

-By default NodePorts will be created for the API Gateway and Prometheus.
+By default a NodePort will be created for the API Gateway.

 ### LB